 This catalog collects basic information and resources on LGBTQ-related online communities prior to 2010, particularly those from the so-called Web 1.0 period.
 Each catalog entry includes information on the group’s format, its approximate dates of activity, its audience and topical focus, and links to other materials discussing the group, such as editorial columns, personal essays, or archival materials.

 One of the driving impulses for the creation of this catalog was to offer a starting place for research into early LGBTQ life online.
-As I found in my own research, simply knowing the name of a place or person could, in some cases, be key to my archival research.
+In our experience, simply knowing the name of a place or person could, in some cases, be key to my archival research.
 Beyond just its research utility, however, this catalog is also meant to preserve the memory, if not the content, of communities and groups whose names might otherwise be lost or forgotten.

 Why a Catalog?